kbob/check-git/README.md

 `check-git` prints a summary of every dirty repository, then it lists remoteless repos, branched repos, and clean repos.

+`check-git --summary` just prints the number of repositories in each category.

 ## Example